delaneyj/datastar/code/go/site/static/md/examples/signals_ifmissing.md

 event: datastar-merge-signals
 data: ifmissing true
-data: store {id:77}
+data: signals {id:77}

 ...
 ```

-Since the store is already set, the `data-merge-signals.ifmissing` attribute will not overwrite the existing value in either case.
+Since the signals is already set, the `data-merge-signals.ifmissing` attribute will not overwrite the existing value in either case.